Clark Europe GmbH Privacy Statement

 - 2. Controller data protection officer contact details

-You have the option of contacting us or our data protection officer by email, telephone, fax, by post and/or by filling out the contact form.
+You have the option of contacting us or our data protection officer by email or by filling out the contact form.
 Your personal data will be used for the purpose of establishing contact and processing your inquiry.
 The legal basis for this data processing is Art.
 6 para.
 1 sentence 1 lit. a) GDPR, Art.
 6 para.
 1 sentence 1 lit. b) GDPR and Art.
 6 para.
 1 sentence 1 lit. f) GDPR.

 III.
 Processing personal data